|Nutritional Guidelines (per serving)|

 - Garnish: fresh chopped parsley

-Fry or bake diced bacon until crispy; drain and transfer to 3 1/2-quart or larger slow cooker/Crock Pot.
+Fry or bake diced bacon until crispy; drain it and transfer it to 3 1/2-quart or larger slow cooker.

-Add remaining ingredients to the slow pot; Stir to blend.
+Add remaining ingredients to the slow cooker pot.
+Stir to blend.

 Cover and cook on low for 6 to 8 hours.